AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

           end Add_One;
        begin
           P := Add_One'Access;
-          --  ERROR: Add_One is out-of-scope after
+          --  RUNTIME ERROR: Add_One is out-of-scope
-          --         this line.
+          --                 after this line.
        end;
     end Show_Access_To_Subprogram_Error;